 Writing implements (laptop, pen, paper), a waterproof beach bag with swimsuit and towel on the days you are scheduled for a dolphin encounter, or in case you get the urge to go for a swim (bringing your own towel is a must; towels are available for purchase on the island, but are not handed out free or rented), sunscreen, sun hat, camera, flip flops or sandals, a wrap or cover up, cash or credit cards (U.S. currency is accepted), sunglasses, any medication you need (inhaler, etc.), and anything you would ordinarily take on a beach trip.

-Drinks and snacks available are at the different shops and cafés on the island.
+Drinks and snacks are available at the different shops and cafés on the island.
 There is an ATM machine at the Paradise Island Ferry terminal.

 I have questions that aren’t addressed here.
 Is there someone I can talk to?